FiliTol/FiliTol.github.io/_posts/2024-06-04-make-it-useful-stupid.md

 to transform it into a pop tool and remove the silly belief that "that's only a speculative asset".

-## Marketing, adoption and trust in airplanes
+## Marketing, adoption and trust in airplane pilots

 My final take on this matter concerns the "marketing aspect" of Bitcoin as a protocol and as a tool.